deepganguly98/data-streaming-ml/README.md

-# vector-test
+# Data Streaming and continous prediciton
-Private repo for assignments by Vector-AI which primarily focuses on establishing data pipelines to consume deep learning service.
+This reporisitory primarily focuses on establishing data pipelines to consume deep learning service.

 ## Assignment 1
 Implenting a CNN Multiclass Image Classifer for MNIST Fasion dataset and deploying model as a Web Application using streamlit.